IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 They all are **general purpose** code editors that have a open-source plugin ecosystem and allow for a personalized customization.
 A core maintainer of Neovim, [TJ DeVries](https://github.com/tjdevries), calls them PDE's (**P**ersonalized **D**evelopment **E**nvironment), although i don't think it caught on yet.

-Long story short: Language support in these PDE's is not build in, but provided via a extension.
+Long story short: Language support in these PDE's is not build in, but provided via an extension.
 This is made possible by a Protocol published by Microsoft in 2016: The **L**anguage **S**erver **P**rotocol (LSP).
 It enables the Editor (LSP-Client) and the Language support program (LSP-Server or Language Server) to be separated into to two independent components.